dhojnik/puppet-openstack-cloud/README.rst

 this should also be a base to develope and port openstack finaly on FreeBSD

-thanks a lot by the guys behind https://deploymentsbook.com/ I'm using some code from them which hased increased the speed of developing for me
+thanks a lot by the guys behind https://deploymentsbook.com/ I'm using some code from them which hasincreased the speed of developing for me